 Part-time studies - It is possible to complete the DAOM program on a part-time basis.
 Part-time students will take the same courses as full-time students; however part-time students may be precluded from participating every month.
 Each complete course will be completed during the designated weekend of the designated month.
-If a student registers for a particular weekend, he or she must complete the weekend and the courses associated in order to receive credit for the course.
-A part-time student can register to participate during the months in which he or she is registered.
+If a student registers for a particular weekend, they must complete the weekend and the courses associated in order to receive credit for the course.
+A part-time student can register to participate during the months in which they are registered.
 By comparison, a full-time student will attend every month.
 All courses must be completed within 4 academic years.